Dr Jonathan Vickery

 Current research projects

-I continue my Ed-in-Chief role at the Journal of Law, Social Justice and Global Development.
-Of Spring 2021 we are publishing a general issue and a special issue, as well as configuring the future management of the journal and the ‘Global Research Media’ lab, which allows PhD students to participate in global research discourse and the online publication process.
+I continue my management (as co-Ed-in-Chief) of the Journal of Law, Social Justice and Global Development, currently editing a general issue and a special issue for 2024.
+This involves chairing a Warwick Journal Editors’ Group, discussing a report I wrote earlier in the year on the development of the Warwick University Press.
+I am also setting up a ‘Global Research Media Lab’, which allows PhD students to participate in the global public sphere research discourse and the online publication process using the journal.

 Teaching

-My teaching can be divided into three areas: (i) seminar based teaching, usually interactive and case-based; (ii) field-based, where I have led student groups across cities in the UK, France and Germany; and (iii) civic pedagogy, where my students have partnered with artists and groups in the city, and using engaged methods (cultural mapping, to urban ethnography, ‘curating the city’ and 'photourbanism') I have directed them in curating a number of small public exhibitions on subjects on urban life in Coventry (‘Kalejdoskop’ in June 2015; 'Taste of Life: global food justice', June 2016; ‘Mobile Creativity Coventry, June 2017; ‘Welcome Home: the immigration story of Coventry’ (June 2019).
-Some of my experience in this is registered in the special issue Vickery, O’Connor and Gu, eds.
+My teaching can be divided into three areas: (i) seminar based teaching, usually interactive and case-based; (ii) field-based, where I have led student groups across cities in the UK, France and Germany; and (iii) civic pedagogy, where my students have partnered with artists and groups in the city, and using engaged methods (cultural mapping, to urban ethnography, ‘curating the city’ and 'photourbanism') I have directed them in curating a number of small public exhibitions on subjects on urban life in Coventry (since the first ‘Kalejdoskop’ in June 2015; then the 'Taste of Life: global food justice' of June 2016; ‘Mobile Creativity Coventry, June 2017; and the final ‘Welcome Home: the immigration story of Coventry’ (June 2019).
+Some of my experience in this was registered in the special issue Vickery, O’Connor and Gu, eds.
 ‘Teaching the Cultural and Creative Industries: an International Perspective’, in Arts and Humanities in Higher Education, Vol. 18, No 2/3

 Research Supervision